autocore-ai/AutowareAuto/docs/index.md

 ![Functional feature roadmap](images/aa_roadmap.png)

-# Installation and development {#index-installation-and-development}

-Install Autoware.Auto and learn how to develop applications.

-- @subpage installation-and-development

-# Development process guide {#index-cpp-development-process}

-Guidelines for contributing to Autoware.Auto.

-- @subpage developer-guidelines
-- @subpage develop-in-a-fork

-# Links to other resources {#index-links-to-other-resources}
+# Documentation

+Below is the table of contents for the Autoware.Auto documentation.

+If you are new to Autoware.Auto, begin at the installation documentation, then move on to the tutorials.

-- @subpage howto
+- @subpage installation
 - @subpage tutorials
-- @subpage design "Design documents"
+- @subpage demonstrations
-- @subpage coverage "Coverage reports"
+- @subpage contributors-guide
-- @subpage demos "Demonstrations"
+- @subpage design

+# Coverage report

+An automatically-generated code coverage report for the Autoware.Auto codebase is [available here](coverage/index.html).